iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 .. image:: ../_static/control_center_pics/windows/windows_resource_pack_file_explorer.png

-6. After the .zip file is imported, a popup will appear requesting that you restart Control Center.
-Click 'OK' and restart Control Center, but this time you do not have to run as an administrator.
+6. After the .zip file is imported, a popup will appear requesting that you restart the Control Center.
+Click 'OK' and restart the Control Center, but this time you do not have to run as an administrator.

 .. image:: ../_static/control_center_pics/windows/windows_application_restart_required_popup.png

-7. If the provided resource .zip file includes default files, you will find them in the dropdown menu in the General tab next to MODULE PRE-SETTINGS.
+7. If the provided resource .zip file includes `default files <#configuration-with-defaults>`_, you will find them in the dropdown menu in the General tab next to MODULE PRE-SETTINGS.
 The other resource files will include additional configuration options based on your connected module.

 .. image:: ../_static/control_center_pics/windows/windows_custom_default_file_example.png